In business, you don't get what you deserve, you get what you negotiate.

 2. Competitive Collaboration

 There are more common than conflicting interests so its mostly about collaboration.
-For example, 2 departments negotiating around a shared resource pool as in the FUSION Simulation.
-The first priority should be to do what is best for both parties but you also don’t want to be left short.
+For example, in the CONSORTIUM simulation you have 6 businesses, who are normally competitors, collaborating to try and deliver a successful test project to a major customer.
+The first priority should be to do what is best for the collective but you also don’t want to be l short-changed or taken advantage off either.

 3. Collaborative Competition